muut/riotjs-admin/doc/modular.md

 ### 5. Demo application
 Riot.js comes with an example application that goes beyond a Todo MVC.
 It's an administration panel that is easy to continue with.
 Something useful.
 It's well documented and shows the basics of modular programming and API centered design.

-This documentation starts by outlining the core concepts in modular single page applications and slowly increases the amount of code samples.
+This documentation outlines the core concepts in modular single page applications with code samples.
 After the documentation you can have a look at the source code of the [demo application](https://github.com/moot/riotjs-admin) to get full understanding of modular client-side applications.

+There is also a more detailed [Introduction to Riot](/blog/technology/riotjs-the-1kb-mvp-framework.html).

 ## Modular applications